Displacement current density

-In electromagnetism, displacement current density is the quantity ∂D/∂t appearing in Maxwell's equations that is defined in terms of the rate of change of D, the electric displacement field.
+In electromagnetism, displacement current density is the rate of change of the electric displacement field D, appearing as ∂D/∂t in Maxwell's equations.
 Displacement current density has the same units as electric current density, and it is a source of the magnetic field just as actual current is.
 However it is not an electric current of moving charges, but a time-varying electric field.
 In physical materials (as opposed to vacuum), there is also a contribution from the slight motion of charges bound in atoms, called dielectric polarization.

-The idea was conceived by James Clerk Maxwell in his 1861 paper On Physical Lines of Force, Part III in connection with the displacement of electric particles in a dielectric medium.
+The idea was conceived by James Clerk Maxwell in his 1861 paper "On Physical Lines of Force" (Part III) in connection with the displacement of electric particles in a dielectric medium.
 Maxwell added displacement current to the electric current term in Ampère's circuital law.
 In his 1865 paper A Dynamical Theory of the Electromagnetic Field Maxwell used this amended version of Ampère's circuital law to derive the electromagnetic wave equation.
 This derivation is now generally accepted as a historical landmark in physics by virtue of uniting electricity, magnetism and optics into one single unified theory.
 The displacement current term is now seen as a crucial addition that completed Maxwell's equations and is necessary to explain many phenomena, most particularly the existence of electromagnetic waves.